Tag Archives: grief

 Grandma often spoke with my mama regarding her own illness, insisting she wanted to be at home when it became her time to die and not be in a hospital.

 I prayed that when God took Grandma home, He would help me to relinquish her.
-I didn’t want her to suffer anymore but still found it difficult in letting go.
+I didn’t want her to suffer anymore, but still found it difficult to let go.
 I knew I had to, and I knew I needed to, but I didn’t know how or if I could.

 * * *